pboling/sanitize_email/README.md

 | use_actual_environment_prepended_to_subject | [Boolean]                            | (when engaged) Use `environment` prepended to subject (e.g. "{{ STAGING }} Original Subject")                                        |
 | engage                                      | [Boolean, nil]                       | Boolean will turn engage or disengage this gem, while `nil` ignores this setting and instead checks `activation_proc`                |
 | activation_proc                             | [Proc, Lambda, #call]                | When checked, due to `engage: nil`, the result will either engage or disengage this gem                                              |

+## Thread Safety

+So long as you don't change the config after initializing it at runtime, you'll be fine.
+Like many Ruby tools' config objects, it is a single config object, shared by all threads.
+The helpers like `sanitary`, `unsanitary`, `janitor`, and `force_sanitize` are intended to be used in single threaded environments, like a test suite, or a console session.

+I doubt I'll ever have a need for runtime reconfiguration of the config, so I doubt I'll ever have a reason to make it "more" thread safe than it is now, but PRs are welcome!

 ## Use sanitize_email in your test suite!